Deep Reinforcement Learning Attention Selection for Person Re-Identification: Re-ID Attention Selection by Reinforcement Learning

 \subsection{Model Implementation, Training, and Deployment}

-{\bf Implementation and Training } For the multi-class discrimination network $\mathcal{D}$ in the IIPRL model, we deploy the GoogLeNet-V3 network~\cite{szegedy2016rethinking} (Fig. \ref{Fig:architecture}(a)), a generic image classification CNN model \cite{szegedy2016rethinking}.
+{\bf Implementation and Training } For the multi-class discrimination network $\mathcal{D}$ in the IDEAL model, we deploy the Inception-V3 network~\cite{szegedy2016rethinking} (Fig. \ref{Fig:architecture}(a)), a generic image classification CNN model \cite{szegedy2016rethinking}.
 It is trained from scratch by a softmax classification loss using person identity labels of the training data.
-For the identity alignment noisy pixel removal network $\mathcal{A}$ in the IIPRL model, we design a neural network of 3 fully-connected layers (each with 1024 neurons) and a prediction layer (Fig. \ref{Fig:architecture}(b)).
+For the re-id attention network $\mathcal{A}$ in the IDEAL model, we design a neural network of 3 fully-connected layers (each with 1024 neurons) and a prediction layer (Fig. \ref{Fig:architecture}(b)).
 This implements the state-value function Eqn.~\eqref{eq:Q}.
-For optimising the sequential actions for identity alignment noisy pixel removal, we utilise the $\epsilon$-greedy learning algorithm \cite{mnih2015human} during model training: The agent takes (1) a random action from the action set $\mathbf{A}$ with the probability $\epsilon$, and (2) the best action predicted by the agent with the probability $1-\epsilon$.
+For optimising the sequential actions for re-id attention selection, we utilise the $\epsilon$-greedy learning algorithm \cite{mnih2015human} during model training: The agent takes (1) a random action from the action set $\mathbf{A}$ with the probability $\epsilon$, and (2) the best action predicted by the agent with the probability $1-\epsilon$.
 We begin with $\epsilon=1$ and gradually decrease it by $0.15$ every 1 training epoch until reaching $0.1$.
 The purpose is to balance model exploration and exploitation in the training stage so that local minimum can be avoided.
 To further reduce the correlations between sequential observations, we employ the experience replay strategy \cite{mnih2015human}.
 In particular, a fixed-sized memory pool $\mathbf{M}$ is created to store the agent's $N$ past training sample (experiences) $e_t = (\mathbf{s}_t, a_t, R_t, \mathbf{s}_{t+1})$ at each time step $t$, i.e. $\{ e_{t-N+1}, \cdots, e_t \}$.
 At iteration $i$, a mini-batch of training samples is selected randomly from $\mathbf{M}$ to update the agent parameters $\mathbf{\theta}$ by the loss function:

 where $\tilde{\mathbf{\theta}}_i$ are the parameters of an intermediate model for predicting training-time target values, which are updated as $\mathbf{\theta}_i$ at every $\varsigma$ iterations, but frozen at other times.